ECX-Unilag/team8-week2/README.md

 # team8-week2

-Music Player
+Music Player App

 Users can play any music and read the  Lyrics.

-Thhe app has the option for users: to upload their own music listen to it while on it watch music videos of their chosen music.
+Thhe app has the option for users: to upload their own music, listen to it while on it, watch music videos of their chosen music.

 Design link: